AelianaShen/CrackStation/README.md

 I have a data JSON file, as a library.
 It allows my cracking function access to look up the correct password.
 If you want to access the library to look for a specific words' SHA1, example as below:

     let lookupTable = try CrackStation.loadDictionaryFromDisk()
+    let lookupIndex = lookupTable.firstIndex(where: {$0.value.elementsEqual("a")})
+    //then
-    let ans = lookupTable["a"]
+    if let index = lookupIndex {
-    ans is the SHA-1 code for "a" character.
+        lookupTable[index].key is the SHA-1 code for "a" character.
+    }

 If you want to access the library to look for a specific word by given SHA1 "86f7e437faa5a7fce15d1ddcb9eaeaea377667b8", the example as below:

-    let lookupTable = try CrackStation.loadDictionaryFromDisk()
-    let lookupIndex = lookupTable.firstIndex(where: {$0.value.contains("86f7e437faa5a7fce15d1ddcb9eaeaea377667b8")})
-    if let index = lookupIndex {
+    let ans = CrackStation().lookupTable["86f7e437faa5a7fce15d1ddcb9eaeaea377667b8"]
-        lookupTable[index].key is the keyword you are looking for }
+    ans is the keyword you are looking for

 If you want to use crack function:

-    let ans = try CrackStation.crack(password: "86f7e437faa5a7fce15d1ddcb9eaeaea377667b8")
+    let ans = try CrackStation.crack(shaHash: "86f7e437faa5a7fce15d1ddcb9eaeaea377667b8")
-    ans is the key which match the given SHA1 else return "nil")
+    ans is the key which match the given SHA1 else return "nil"

 If you want to use decrypt function:

     let ans = decrypt(shaHash: "86f7e437faa5a7fce15d1ddcb9eaeaea377667b8")
-    ans is the key which match the given SHA1 else return "nil")
+    ans is the key which match the given SHA1 else return "nil"

 ### C. Version
 The latest stable version is 1.0.0